Rmano/qucsAppImagesBuild/index.md

+## These are yhe GitHub pages for the AppImages for QUCS-0.0.20

+Ok, this is basically a test.
+Let's see if I can manage it.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Rmano/qucsAppImagesBuild/edit/gh-pages/README.md) to maintain and preview the content for your website in Markdown files.